Nonparametric risk bounds for time-series forecasting: Properties of our results

-the ``oracle loss''; it describes how well empirical risk minimization works relative to the best possible predictor $f^*$ over the worst distribution $\P$. \citet{Vapnik1998} shows that for classification and IID data, for sufficiently large $n$, there exist constants $c$ and $C$ such that
+the ``oracle loss''; it describes how well empirical risk minimization works relative to the best possible predictor $f^*$ over the worst distribution $\P$. \citet{Vapnik-theory} shows that for classification and i.i.d.\ data, for sufficiently large $n$, there exist constants $\Upsilon_*$ and $\Upsilon^*$ such that